 4. Appropriate Access Management – Security controls

-- The system should enforce sequencing of events based on document status.
+- The system should enforce the sequencing of events based on document status.

-- The system should ensure all the approved or final records should be Read-only.
+- The system should ensure that all approved or final records are read-only.

 - Controls should be in place to detect security breaches.